-The rest of the paper is arranged as follows: Section 2 provides the details on the challenges that the visually impaired population encounters; Section 3 proposes solutions in response to the challenges mentioned in Section 2; Section 4 discusses the relevant details about our process of experimentation, following by a presentation on related work in Section 5.
-Finally, Section 6 offers the conclusion remarks, as well as pointing out the future work of this project.
+The rest of the paper is arranged as follows: Section 2 presents the essential background for this study.
+Section 3 provides the details on the challenges that the visually impaired population encounters; Section 4 proposes solutions in response to the challenges mentioned in Section 3; Section 5 discusses the relevant details about our process of experimentation, following by a presentation on related work in Section 6.
+Finally, Section 7 offers the conclusion remarks, as well as pointing out the future work of this project.